How to write an argumentative essay step by step

 Once you are done with your conclusion, a good idea might be to go back to your introduction and see if you want to make any changes to it.
 While writing the essay, you may have picked up on or added points that you didn’t have before.
 You could have phrased your arguments in a compelling manner that you’d like to replicate in the introduction.
 This will definitely improve the flow of your essay.

 Yup, the part that most dread after triumphantly finishing their essay, reading all of it!
 But proofread you must!
 Here are a few aspects to pay attention to while you proofread:

 - Look out for any spelling errors or grammatical mistakes regardless of how minor fix them!
 They can derail the focus of the reader and undermine the intellectual integrity of your essay.

 - Keep your audience in mind.
 In most cases, it will be your teacher or professor.
 Make sure your language reflects this, keep it formal and academic no colloquialisms!

 - Have you got enough evidence and explained it well?
 If not, you can always do a little more to strengthen any weaker arguments.

 And you’re done!
-Yup, it's a long process but one that’s well worth it if you want improve your critical thinking and problem solving skills while getting good essay grades.
+Yup, it's a long process but one that’s well worth it if you want to improve your critical thinking and problem-solving skills while getting good essay grades.